eclipse-sumo/sumo/docs/web/docs/Tutorials/port.md

 ```

 #### Staplers
 Because there are no stapler implemented in SUMO, we use trucks equipped with a taxi device.
-Here, we give them `containerCapacity="1"` and `loadingDuration="30.0"`.
-(The taxi device also need `personCapacity="1"` because it does not work properly without at the moment.)
+Here, we give them `containerCapacity="1"` and `loadingDuration="30.0"` (the taxi device also needs `personCapacity="1"` because it does not work properly without it at the moment).
 ```xml
 <flow id="stapler" begin="0" end="0" number="5" type="type_truck_taxi">
 	<param key="has.taxi.device" value="true"/>